top of page

 Before You Search Online

-Your chances for successfully finding information about your ancestors online increase if you know two things before you being:
+Your chances for successfully finding information about your ancestors online increase if you know two things before you begin:

 In Developing a Quality Research Question, I shared tips for defining what you want to know.
 In [blog post], I discussed how to determine what records will answer that question.
 Check those out.